Should I Ask an Attorney How Much My Accident Case Is Worth?

 Lost wages calculation extends beyond your immediate time off work.
 Should I ask an attorney how much my accident case is worth when considering future earnings?
 Definitely.
 Lawyers assess reduced earning capacity, missed promotions, and career limitations caused by your injuries.

-Pain and suffering damages often represent the largest portion of settlements.
+Non-economic damages, such as pain and suffering, may be considered depending on the circumstances of the case.
 These non-economic damages require legal expertise to quantify properly.
 Attorneys use established formulas and precedent cases to determine appropriate amounts.

 Documentation Requirements for Maximum Value